 Treatment of Sever’s disease

 Treatment depends on the severity of the condition, but may include:

-- Cold packs – apply ice or cold packs to the back of the heels for around 15 minutes after any physical activity, including walking
+- cold packs – when a flare up occurs, apply ice or cold packs to the back of the heels for around 15 minutes after the physical activity

-- Medication – pain-relieving medication may help in extreme cases, but should always be combined with other treatment and following consultation with your doctor).
-Anti-inflammatory creams are also an effective management tool
+- medication – pain-relieving medication such as ibuprofen may help in some cases (such as for tendon pain), but should always be combined with other treatment following consultation with a doctor

 Other causes of heel pain

-Causes of heel pain other than Sever’s disease include:
+Causes of heel pain in pre-teens, other than Sever’s disease, include:

-- Stress fracture – results when the body’s inability to respond to loading on the bone leads to weakening of the bone.
+- stress fracture (not common in this age group) – can result when loading on the bone leads to weakening of the bone